JohnyAle12/BigHoldingQuiz/README.md

 ## About Project

-This is a web application where i put some knowledges about laravel framework, here i build a basic api services to list users and them repositories using dependency injection, interfaces, cache, clean code and result paginated.
+This is a web application where i put some knowledges about laravel framework, here i build a basic api service to list users and them repositories using dependency injection, interfaces, cache, clean code and result paginated.

 ## Start Project